View this document as: a single page | multiple pages.

 In order to be considered STRONG, identity evidence SHALL meet all the following requirements:

-2. There is a high likelihood that the evidence issuing process would result in the delivery of the evidence to the person to whom it relates.
+2. It is likely that the evidence-issuing process would result in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address.

-5. The evidence includes physical security features that make it difficult to copy or reproduce.
+6. The evidence includes physical security features or digital security features that make it difficult to copy or reproduce.

 Superior Evidence Requirements